-Or at least to a Civil War battle reenactment, held on an elementary school soccer field in Brunswick, Maine, in 2005.
-Foster—or, as she was known that day, Gen. Ulysses S. Grant—was a fifth grader at the time, and a class lesson on the Civil War, culminating in a schoolyard battle, sparked a brewing interest in politics, war and public service.
+Or, at least, to a reenactment on an elementary school soccer field in Brunswick, Maine.
+Foster—or, as she was known that day, Gen. Ulysses S. Grant—was in fifth grade, and a class lesson on the Civil War culminated in a schoolyard battle, sparking her interest in politics, war and public service.

-As a Marshall Scholar, Foster will first pursue a master's degree in war studies at King’s College London.
-For the second year, she will study international relations at either Cambridge University or the London School of Economics.
+Foster will initially pursue a master’s in war studies at King’s College London, and for her second year, she plans to study international relations at either Cambridge University or the London School of Economics.

-A double major at Amherst in political science and Asian languages and civilization, Foster plans to pursue a career in national security.
-She hopes to eventually work for the U.S. State Department, Department of Defense or National Security Council.
-Her dream job: to serve as national security adviser.
+A double major in political science and Asian languages and civilizations, Foster is interested in a career in national security.
+She would like to work for the U.S. State Department, Department of Defense or National Security Council.
+Her dream job: national security adviser.

-“Ours is no longer a world of one-dimensional threats,” she wrote in her application.
+“Ours is no longer a world of one-dimensional threats,” she wrote in her Marshall application.
 “We increasingly live in a multi-threat world, including the rise of non-state actors, the return of foreign fighters, climate change, and the growth of cyber warfare.
-It will become more and more difficult to combat these threats independently; instead, the leaders of tomorrow must be able to think globally, approach problems multilaterally, and possess the insight to evaluate these complex issues from multiple perspectives.”
+It will become more and more difficult to combat these threats independently.”

-Last summer Foster conducted research and analysis as an intern at the U.S. Army’s Combating Terrorism Center in West Point, N.Y., where she helped conduct research and analysis.
+Foster’s favorite Amherst courses have included one on nuclear security and others in Arabic language.
+Last summer she interned at the U.S. Army’s Combating Terrorism Center.
 “Part of my work was looking at foreign fighters,” she says.
-“We had a lot of data from youth who were going to fight for ISIS in Iraq and Syria.
+“We had data from youth who were going to fight for ISIS in Iraq and Syria.
 [We were] analyzing that data, seeing what factors were driving these kids.”

-At Amherst she was the only first-year student hired as a peer diversity educator in the Multicultural Resource Center, where she helped implement campus-wide programs.
-She has served as co-president of the Amherst Political Union, as a member of the College Discipline Committee, and as co-captain of women's lacrosse.
+At Amherst she was the only first-year hired as a peer diversity educator.
+She’s been co-president of the Amherst Political Union, co-captain of women’s lacrosse and a member of the College Discipline Committee.